HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   sql_file="content_encoding.sql",
 ) }}

 Are HTML documents being compressed?
 How many?
 How?
 86% of them are—with 58% (down 5.8% since last year) overall being gzip-compressed, and 28% (up 6.1%) being compressed using Brotli.
-To summarise slightly more documents are being compressed, and compressed more effectively.
+To summarize, slightly more documents are being compressed, and compressed more effectively.

 ### Languages